IvorySQL/Ivory-www/blog/2026-02-10-ivorysql-5.0-oracle-to-postgresql-migration/index.md

 ## What’s next

 Hoping to learn more about how to use IvorySQL yourself?
-Keep an eye out for recorded webinars on their website ([coming soon!](https://www.ivorysql.org/webinars-page)), or [check out recordings](https://www.youtube.com/@ivorysql) from the HOW2025 conference in Jinan, China in the meantime.
+Keep an eye on the events page on their website ([latest updates](https://www.ivorysql.org/events)), or [check out recordings](https://www.youtube.com/@ivorysql) from the HOW2025 conference in Jinan, China in the meantime.

 [The next conference in Jinan](https://ivorysql.io/) is already scheduled, from April 26th to the 28th!
 (By the way, the [Call for Proposals is open](https://sessionize.com/how2026) until February 27th, 2026.)